 I am a social anthropologist working in Mozambique, Scotland and USA on the interrelationship between time and materiality.
-Since 2010 I have been based at Aarhus University where I am now an associate professor at the Department of Anthropology and head of the interdisciplinary research center Urban Orders (URO).
+Since November 2018 I have been based at the National Museum of Denmark where I am a senior researcher.

 I am head of two interdisciplinary research projects: ‘Middle class urbanism: An interdisciplinary study of the physical reordering of urban sub-Saharan Africa’ funded by the Danish Council for Independent Research.
 Humanities (FKK) and ‘Digressions: A cross-disciplinary study of the indirectness of the human imagination’, which is an AUFF NOVA research project funded by Aarhus Research Fund.